-are performed by the Senior Financial Services Officer or the Assistant Manager Finance under the supervision of the Manager Finance.
+Finance Coordinator.

-The Manager Finance is the organisation's Chief Financial Officer.
+The Finance Coordinator is the organisation's Chief Financial Officer.

 4. Ethics and Conflicts of Interest

-Officers shall refrain from personal activities that would conflict with the propexecution and management of Council's investment portfolio.
+Officers shall refrain from personal activities that would conflict with the proper execution and management of Council's investment portfolio.

-This includes activities that would impair the investment officer's ability to make impartial decisions.
+This includes activities that would impair the investment officer's ability to impartial decisions.

 This policy requires officers to disclose any conflict of interest to the CEO.

 5. Approved Investment Types

 Without approval from Council, investments will be limited to:

 Negotiable Certificate of Deposits (NCD),

 Bank Bills (BB),

 Term Deposits (TD),

 State/Commonwealth Government Bonds, and

 Floating Rate Notes (FRN).

 (for a detailed explanation of each refer Appendix A)

 6. Risk Management Guidelines

 Investments obtained are to comply with the following:

 A. Quotations on Investments

 No less than three (3) quotations shall be obtained from authorised institutions when an investment is proposed.
 Quotations include utilising rates promoted by institutions and brokers.

 B. Diversification - Credit Restrictions

-The total amount invested with any institution other than the "big four" banks (i.e. ANZ, Commonwealth Bank, National Australia Bank and Westpac), at any time, should not exceed more than 75% of Council's portfolio.
+The total amount invested with any institution other than the "big four" banks (ANZ, Commonwealth Bank, National Australia Bank and Westpac), at any time, should not exceed more than 75% of Council's portfolio.

 Amounts invested, at any time, should not exceed the following percentages of Councils' portfolio:

 Short Term Ratings Maximum Percentage of

 Total (Standards & Poor's) Investments

 A1+ Up to 100%

-A1 Up to 75%
+A1 Up to 100%

-A2 Up to 50%
+A2 Up to 75%

-Refer Appendix C for definitions of credit ratings